Key takeaways

 What are GLP-1 patches?

-GLP-1 patches are marketed as weight loss tools that you stick onto your skin, usually on your upper arm or torso.
+So-called GLP-1 patches are marketed as weight loss tools that you stick onto your skin, usually on the upper arm or torso.
 They claim to gradually release ingredients through the skin to support weight loss over time.

 Do GLP-1 patches actually contain GLP-1s?